Extracting Transport Properties of Quark-Gluon Plasma from the Heavy-Quark Potential With Neural Networks in a Holographic Model: Transport properties of QGP

 Now we turn to the study of jet quenching parameter and we obtain the following expression for the jet quenching parameter in the holographic model \cite{Chen:2024epd}

 Here \(a_0\) is defined

 To obtain the jet quenching parameters in the holographic QCD model, we numerically solved using Eq. (\ref{eq23}), comparing $\hat{q} / T^3$ as a function of temperature, as shown in Fig. \ref{8}.
 From Fig. \ref{9}, it can be observed that temperature leads to an enhancement of the jet quenching parameter, indicating that in the considered model, a denser or hotter medium results in increased energy loss, which aligns with the physical intuition that jets passing through a higher-temperature (i.e., higher-density or more particle-rich) medium encounter more scattering centers and therefore experience greater energy loss.
+This behavior is in qualitative agreement with \cite{Zhu:2023aaq}, where the jet quenching parameter in Einstein-Maxwell-dilaton holographic model (with finite $\mu$ and magnetic field) exhibits similar temperature-induced enhancement, and the peak value shifts with background field strength supporting the reliability of our KANs-based model in capturing medium effects on jet energy loss.
 The results of our model calculations are consistent with the experimental results of RHIC and LHC \cite{JET:2013cls}.

-\section{SUMMARY}
+\section{Summary}

-In this study, we employ the KANs to extract data from QCD to construct a holographic models.
+In this study, we employ the KANs to extract information from QCD data to construct a holographic model.
 In order to verify the validity of the reconstruction results, we first apply the obtained function \(w(r)\) to the heavy-quark potential and compare with lattice data.
-The results show that KANs exhibit significant effectiveness in solving inverse problems.
+The results show that KANs exhibit effectiveness in solving inverse problems.
 It is worth emphasizing that KANs have the ability to provide analytical solutions.
 Moreover, we further examine the heavy quark potential and its relationship at finite temperature and chemical potential.